csabametzg/autopi-openapi-explorer/README.md

 A Python-based OpenAPI parser and endpoint explorer built from the public AutoPi OpenAPI specification.

+## Disclaimer

+This project uses the public AutoPi OpenAPI specification endpoint for educational and portfolio purposes only.
+No private telemetry or unauthorized API access is used.

 ## Features

 - Download OpenAPI JSON specification